 While 2016 will give way to 2017 in just one day, many of us are working on a list of resolutions.
-To inspire you a little, here are five good habits to adopt in the New Year, as well as six bad ones that we should get rid of!
+To inspire you a little, here are five good habits related to the skin care to adopt in the New Year, as well as six bad ones that should be divested!

 1. Swap the bar soap for a cream or liquid cleaner.

 The majority of them have a pH much too high and are difficult to rinse completely, which increases the risk that residues of surfactants remain on the skin and thereby irritates it.

 This habit, which we all have, transfers the germs and bacteria that you have on your hands to the facial skin ... you are left to imagine the sequel.
 Consider cleaning regularly your cell phone screen, accumulating more germs than you can imagine.

 Exfoliating the skin with hard brushes, pellet or ball exfoliators or a horsehair glove are prehistoric methods that can irritate and injure the skin.
 Instead, use a salicylic acid scrub or a washcloth to massage gently.

 4. Reduce the number of scented products you use on your skin.